Jeanine Rhea: Early life

 Jeanine Newton was born in Plattsmouth, Nebraska, a small town located 13 miles south of Omaha, Nebraska.
 For the first two years of her higher education, Jeanine attended Nebraska Wesleyan University, where she met her husband, James William Rhea.
 The two were married at the end of their sophomore year and transferred to the University of Nebraska.
 She earned her bachelor's degree in education from the University of Nebraska in 1960.
 After their graduation, the young couple moved to Nebraska City, Nebraska where she opened a dance studio.
-In February of 1962, Jeanine and Jim introduced their first daughter, Jena.
-And, in April of 1964, came the birth of their second daughter, Jill.
+In February 1962, Jeanine and Jim introduced their first daughter, Jena.
+And, in April 1964, came the birth of their second daughter, Jill.
 Later that year, Jim decided he wanted to get a master's degree, so the couple moved to Lawrence, Kansas where Rhea began teaching high school in Kansas City, Kansas.
 Rhea and her husband then moved to Memphis, Tennessee where Rhea began to work on her master's degree.
 In 1969, she earned a master's degree from Memphis State University.
-In November of 1969, Jerald William Rhea was born, their first and only son.
+In November 1969, Jerald William Rhea was born, their first and only son.
 After Jim finished his PhD from Ohio University, the young family moved to Stillwater, Oklahoma in 1970.
 Rhea began working on her doctorate degree upon moving there.
 In 1975, she received her doctorate from Oklahoma State University.